MathiasKowoll/Itsomax.Module.UserCore/README.md

-# Core Module for ItsomaxCMS
+# Core Module for User Management